- About Strive masiyiwa

 Chairman and Founder, Econet

-Strive Masiyiwa is the chairman and founder of Econet, a diversified telecommunications group with operations and investments in Africa, Europe, North America, Latin America and the Asia Pacific.
+Strive Masiyiwa is the Founder and Executive Chairman of Econet, a diversified global telecommunications group with operations and investments in over 15 countries.
+His business interests also include renewable energy, financial services, media and hospitality.

-Masiyiwa currently co-chairs the AU/WEF platform for investment in African agriculture, known as Grow Africa, and recently took over the Chairmanship of the Alliance for a Green Revolution in Africa (AGRA) from Kofi Annan.
+Masiyiwa took over the Chairmanship of the Alliance for a Green Revolution in Africa (AGRA) from Kofi Annan.
+He is also Chair of the Micronutrient Initiative, a global organization focused on ending child hunger and improving nutrition.
 In 2012, Masiyiwa was invited by President Obama to address leaders at the Camp David G-8 Summit on how to increase food production and end hunger in parts of Africa.

 Strive Masiyiwa is a well-known international business leader who has won numerous international recognition and awards.
 Some of his awards include the following :